Woltex

 Edge Runtime200+ locations~50ms everywhereLow (platform handles distribution)

 The tradeoff: edge functions have constraints (execution time limits, no persistent connections).
-But for SSR and API routes, they're perfect.
+But for SSR (server-side rendering - generating HTML on the server before sending it to the browser) and API routes, they're perfect.

 Where Do Apps Actually Deploy?